TUE-4EM30/SC4ME_OOP/slides/inherit.md

 Inheritance is useful when:
 - There exists an 'is a type of' relationship between objects.
 - There is more than one child.
-- Each child should expose the full parent (public) interface
+- Each child should expose the full parent (public) interface.

 <v-click>